WintDev/actions/README.md

 - container-app-env-vars:
   - A list of environment variables for the container.
 Space-separated values in 'key=value' format.
 Use an empty string to clear existing values.
 The prefix value 'secretref:' is used to reference a secret.
   **Example:** MY_ENV_KEY_0=ENV_VALUE_0 MY_ENV_KEY_1=ENV_VALUE_1 MY_ENV_KEY_2=secretref:MY_ENV_SECRET_2
+- require-app-config-access:
+  - A boolean value indicating if the container app requires access to app configuration.
+The default value is true, indicating that app configuration access will be granted to the deployed container app.
+- require-keyvault-access:
+  - A boolean value indicating if the container app requires key vault access.
+The default value is true.
+  **Note:** The key vault targeted is calculated using a best guess estimation based on the __environment__ input value.
+- keyvault-resourcegroup-staging:
+  -The name of the resource group where the key vault that will be used by the app deployed to staging resides.
+The default value is __WintVaultTest__.
+- keyvault-staging:
+  -The name of the key vault that will be used by the app deployed to staging resides.
+The default value is __WintVaultTest__.
+- keyvault-resourcegroup-production:
+  -The name of the resource group where the key vault that will be used by the app deployed to staging resides.
+The default value is __WintVaultLive__.
+- keyvault-production:
+  -The name of the key vault that will be used by the app deployed to production resides.
+The default value is __WintVaultLive__.
 #### Secrets
 - username
   - The username used to access the ACR.
 When the target ACR is the __WintContainer__, the organization secret **WINTCONTAINER_USERNAME** should be used.